 Many GL Assessment and Durham CEM 11 plus exams now consist of individually timed sections, whereas some allow between 45 minutes – 1 hour to complete a whole paper.
 Although many watches (especially smart watches) have now been banned, your child will be in clear view of a clock during their exam.

-If you know how your child’s 11 plus exam will be timed, you can ensure they are able to practice this timing in advance with the right type of practice papers.
-We have papers that can be sat in one go or in individually timed sections, so you can make sure your child is getting authentic exam practice.
+If you know how your child’s 11 plus exam will be timed, you can ensure they are able to practise this timing in advance with the right type of practice papers.

 The vast majority of 11 plus exams now use the multiple choice format, which allows for a much easier, computer-based marking system.